i4things/NodeAPI/examples/ESP8266-01/1CH_RELAY/thing/README.md

  Get Board Info

+ Switch the code between LCH Relay Modulle and Sonooff

+for LCH uncomment #define LCH and comment out the SONOFF for SONOFF uncomment #define SONOFF and comment out the LCH

  Sonoff Basic:

  ![Cat](https://github.com/i4things/NodeAPI/blob/master/examples/ESP8266-01/1CH_RELAY/thing/Sonoff_ESP8266.jpg)

 Note: newer version of the Sonoff module consist of five pins below the button.
 Follow the image above and ignore the pin furthest to the Button.

+To upload keep the button pressed while connecting to the USB to TTLL moduule

 Do not connect AC power during the flash cable connection.